 1 Summers Lane, Hamilton Ontario L8P 4Y2

-Those who are selected for an interview will be notified via email with detailed information.
+Those who are invited for an interview will be notified via email with detailed information.

-The City of Hamilton Reference Consent Form will be provided to you when you are contacted for an interview.
+The City of Hamilton Reference Consent Form will be provided to you when you are contacted for a 2nd interview.
 You will be required to bring the completed Reference Consent Form to the interview listing three (3) references.
-References must be employment related in a reporting capacity.
+References must be employment-related in a reporting capacity.
 Please note, if you are a recent graduate and you advance to the interview stage, we will require a reference from your main preceptor.
-References will only be contacted if you are proceeding through the next step in the recruitment process following the interview.
+References will only be contacted if you are proceeding to the conditional offer stage in the recruitment process following the 2nd interview.

-Original and one (1) copy of each of the following documents are required at the interview:
+One (1) copy of each of the following documents is required at the interview:

 - If graduation was prior to 2003 you will be required to provide proof of completion of all mandatory MOHLTC core programs.
-This can either be done by individual certificates or with a letter attesting to completion by an approved Ontario PCP Training Program.
+This can either be done by individual certificates or with a letter attesting to completion by an approved Ontario PCP Training Program

 Conditional Job Offers

-Conditional job offers will be made the week of March 11, 2019 based on the number of vacancies.
+Conditional job offers will tentatively be made the week of March 2, 2020 based on the number of vacancies.
 To be eligible to continue further in the process the following conditions must be satisfied after the conditional offer is made:

 - You will be required to obtain at your own expense and pass the Ability Works or OPPAT physical assessment satisfactory to the City of Hamilton

 Driver’s Abstract Check

-- A valid Class “F” Driver’s Licence dated no later than Wednesday, December 4, 2019 is required as photo ID throughout the process
+- A valid Ontario Class “F” (or higher) Driver’s Licence (or provincial equivalent) dated no later than Wednesday, December 4, 2019 is required as photo ID throughout the process

-- Your driver’s abstract will be conducted by the City of Hamilton.
-Your driver’s abstract must be satisfactory to the City of Hamilton.
+- Your driver’s abstract will be conducted by the City of Hamilton and must be satisfactory to the City of Hamilton

 - Reference checks will be conducted at this point in the recruitment process.
 If you are currently employed as a Paramedic, one of your references must be your Paramedic Supervisor.
 If you are currently a Paramedic Student, one of your references must be your Preceptor.

-Firm offers will be made towards the end of March, 2019.
+Firm offers will tentatively be made mid-April, 2020.